Michael A. Taylor Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Braves pitching staff leads MLB.
+- The Braves pitching staff is second in the league with a collective 9.7 strikeouts per nine innings.

-- The Braves have the ninth-ranked team ERA among all league pitching staffs (3.87).
+- The Braves' 3.83 team ERA ranks eighth among all league pitching staffs.

-- The Braves rank 15th in baseball in home runs allowed (86 total, 1.1 per game).
+- Braves pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

 © 2023 Data Skrive.
 All rights reserved.